Epistaxis (Nosebleeds)

 • Sit up + tilt forward (avoid lying down, unless feeling faint)

-• Keep the mouth open and breath through the mouth
+• Keep the mouth open and breathe through the mouth

-If nasal cautery and nasal packing is not available in primary care → admit to hospital.
+If nasal cautery and nasal packing are not available in primary care → admit to hospital

 Potential complications of nasal cautery: